by David Deanshaw

 ‘Yes that’s what we men were for in those days.
 Then there were the children.’

 'Just two, one of each.’

 ‘But you helped?’

 ‘Yes of course.
 But whenever they fell or got bruised or scratched it was her warmth that mended them.
-She used to say, “There you are, mummy mended it.”
+She used to say, “There you are; Mummy mended it.”
 They’d recover as if by magic.
-I taught them to read then listened as they read to me.
-I did sums with them – fractions they always found difficult, but not decimals later.’
-He raised his head and looked into the distance.
-‘Now they’ve both gone away.’
+I was the one who taught them to read; then listened as they read to me.
+I did sums as well – fractions they always found difficult, but not decimals later.’
+He moved his head as if looking into the distance.
+‘Now they’ve both moved away.’

 ‘Australia and New Zealand.’